World oil prices sharply increased

 Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crudewent up by 1,90%, or 0,94 USD and amounted 50,5 USD per barrel.
+So, price for this crude went up by 8,19%, or 4,01 USD and amounted 54,15 USD per barrel.

 Tural İbadlıNews Author